TL;DR

 Paid Promotion

 Meta ads (Instagram/Facebook), TikTok ads, YouTube pre-roll, and professional promotion services.
-Paid promotion accelerates results but requires careful targeting to avoid wasted spend.
+Paid accelerates results but requires careful targeting to avoid wasted spend.

-Common Music Promotion Mistakes Artists Make
+Common Music Promotion Mistakes Independent Artists Make

 - Ignoring metadata.
-Genre tags, mood descriptors, and artist bios directly influence algorithmic recommendations.
+Genre tags, mood descriptors and artist bios directly influence algorithmic recommendations.
 Fill out every field in your distributor and Spotify for Artists.

 Long-Term Growth Strategy for Independent Artists

-Step-by-Step Music Promotion Strategy
+Step-by-Step Music Promotion Strategy (Use This for Every Release)

 Step 1 — Prepare the Song